-This is the joint strategic plan of the Children's Trust and identifies how we will work together to promote the health and wellbeing of children and young people in Nottinghamshire.
+This is the joint strategic plan of the Children's Trust and is aligned with Nottinghamshire's Health and Wellbeing Strategy.
 It summarises:

 - what we will do over the next two years, to plan, commission or provide services - the impact we expect to have on the lives of children, young people and families.